scottfr/SystemsBook/Understanding/understanding.md

 ~ End Exercise

 ~ Exercise
-Seldom is there ever just one right way to build a model.
+Seldom is there ever just one way to build a model.
 You build the model to help you understand something and you might do that in different ways.
-Even for a model as simple as Going to Grandma's can be structured in several different ways other than starting with a stock of 4.5 and reducing it by walking.
+Even a model as simple as Going to Grandma's can be structured in several different ways other than starting with a stock of 4.5 and reducing it by walking.
 Go to Insight Maker and try to build one or two alternatives to this model.
 ~ Answer
 One alternative would be to start with Distance to Grandmas House = 0 and add to the stock as Red walks toward it.
 This way the model is tracking the distance traveled rather than the distance left to travel.
 ~ End Exercise

-Hopefully the Going to Grandma's model has given you a sense of an approach for developing models along with some useful tips and an introduction to using units and why they can be so useful to you.
+Hopefully the Going to Grandma's has reinforced the build a little, test a little approach for developing models.
+Hopefully the introduction to using units has provided a sense of why they can be so useful.
 Oh, and don't forget about putting notes in your models.
 Wiring diagrams without knowing what the pieces mean are generally not very useful.

 ## Work Completion ##